james-cole/manifold-lab/content/authors/ayodeji_ijishakin/_index.md

 - PhD Students
 ---

-Ayodeji Ijishakin is a MRes + PhD student at the centre for medical image computing (CMIC), University College London.
-His research focus is the applicationg of deep learning techniques to neuroimaging data to predict the prognosis of ALS disease.
+Ayodeji Ijishakin is a MPhil/PhD student at the centre for medical image computing (CMIC), University College London.
+His research focus is the applicationg of deep learning techniques to neuroimaging data for brain age prediction and the prognostication of amyotrophic lateral sclerosis.